VIN-y/MissChanger/Tests/Filament Compatibility/README.md

    * **Mitigation 1**, dry filament.
 This is more important for a tool-changer than it is for single nozzle prints.

    * **Mitigation 2**, cleaning.
-The PETG toolhead will benefit from a nozzle scrub between tool-change.
+The PETG tool-head will benefit from a nozzle scrub between tool-change.

    * **Mitigation 3**, wipe tower.
 PETG will benefit from additional wipe distance.